nearform/udaru/docs/why-udaru.md

 *   mix ups between identity roles (e.g. 'Fireman') vs authorization roles (e.g. 'CanDriveFireTruck')
 *   it's generally intertwined with business logic, sometimes deeply so (i.e. permission logic spread throughout code and database)
 *   this leads to monolithic systems as the authorization is impossible to decouple
-*   the large the system gets, the more brittle the authorization, the more risky changes get
+*   the larger the system gets, the more brittle the authorization, the more risky changes get
 *   roles and permissions being put in identity tokens - it may seem like a good idea at the start but it leads to a lot of problems!
 *   governance is next to impossible

 ## Udaru Features

 We developed Udaru in an attempt to fix these problems.
-Udaru is first an foremost a standalone Authorization service, which is architected for use in modern day distributed, microservice based systems.
+Udaru is first and foremost a standalone Authorization service, which is architected for use in modern day distributed, microservice based systems.
 It's fully decoupled from Authentication - after all they are two distinct things - and is designed to be flexible and comprehensive enough to be dropped in to any solution.

 Here are its high level features: